Media Arts Collaborative Charter School

 Photography

-Office: 505.243.1957 ex.
+Office: 505.243.1957, Ext.
 305

 Email: trichardson@nmmediaarts.org

 Tom Richardson has been working with photography for over the last 15 years in many capacities including commercial photography, fine arts, and academia.
 His personal photographs have been exhibited in the U.S. and abroad.
 He holds a Masters of Fine Arts from UNM and a Bachelors of Fine Arts from the University of Florida.
-As an advocate for photographic education, he is excited to be working with the young hearts and minds at MACCS.
+As an advocate for photographic education, he is excited to be working with the young hearts and minds at NMAMA.
 On photography, he states:

-What excites me about photography is that it is grounded in reality but completely abstracted from it at the same time.
+What excites me about photography is that it is grounded in reality, but completely abstracted from it at the same time.

 Email: srussell@nmmediaarts.org